Table of Contents

 4. Sanjay Gupta, M.D. – Neurosurgeon and Medical Journalist

 Dr. Sanjay Gupta has been instrumental in producing informative television shows that illustrate the benefits of marijuana.
-As associate chief of the neurosurgery at Grady Memorial Hospital in Atlanta, Georgia, and as assistant professor of neurosurgery at the Emory University School of Medicine, the good doctor has been in the forefront of the cannabis legalization movement and education.
+As associate chief of the neurosurgery at Grady Memorial Hospital in Atlanta, Georgia, and as an assistant professor of neurosurgery at the Emory University School of Medicine, the good doctor has been in the forefront of the cannabis legalization movement and education.

 He has produced multiple Emmy Award-winning specials for CNN.
 In 2013, while working on a documentary about marijuana, Gupta announced that he had changed his mind about the plant.
 Gupta had previously condoned medical marijuana, but in light of his own findings, he reversed his position.
 He produced the four-part documentary for CNN, “Weed: The Marijuana Revolution“ which showed his new findings.